salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

       sf <%= command.id %> --metadata 'ApexClass:MyApex*' --ignore-warnings

+- Deploy a custom object called ExcitingObject that's in the SBQQ namespace:

+      sf <%= command.id %> --metadata CustomObject:SBQQ__ExcitingObject

-- Deploy namespaced custom objects using a wildcard:
+- Deploy all custom objects in the SBQQ namespace by using a wildcard and quotes:

       sf <%= command.id %> --metadata 'CustomObject:SBQQ__*'